Weave Code

 Product Decisions This Supports

-• CLI Tool Development: Accelerates building PHP-based CLI tools (e.g., internal scripts, DevOps utilities, or automation pipelines) by abstracting process management.
+• CLI Tool Development: Enables building robust, maintainable PHP CLI tools (e.g., internal DevOps utilities, automation scripts) with structured process management, reducing reliance on fragile exec() calls.

-• Build vs. Buy: Justifies avoiding reinventing process handling (e.g., no need for Symfony’s Process component if you want a minimalist, framework-agnostic solution).
+• Build vs. Buy: Justifies avoiding reinventing process handling (e.g., no need for Symfony’s Process if a lightweight, framework-agnostic solution suffices) and reduces technical debt.

-• Roadmap for Observability: Supports future features like process logging, error handling, or retries by providing a standardized way to capture stdout/stderr and exit codes.
+• Roadmap for Observability: Supports future features like process logging, error recovery, and retries by providing standardized access to stdout/stderr and exit codes, which can be integrated with Laravel’s monitoring tools.

-• Security/Compliance: Simplifies safe process execution (e.g., sandboxing commands, validating inputs) for auditable workflows.
+• Security/Compliance: Simplifies safe process execution (e.g., input validation, environment isolation) for auditable workflows, critical for regulated industries or high-security applications.

 When to Consider This Package